 Today four members of the family farm 330 acres, employing just one other worker.

-Technology and mechanisation have changed dramatically over the years, but Mr Downes said that too had presented its challenges in terms of raising investment.'Give in'
+Technology and mechanisation have changed dramatically over the years, but Mr Downes said that too had presented its challenges in terms of raising investment.

 Now he hopes there will still be a farm for the fourth generation of the family to take on.

 Mr Downes's wife Charlotte, 29, is due to give birth to the couple's first child.

 The daughter of a dairy farmer from Atcham, she said she understood what she was taking on.